Conservation and Load Management (C&LM)

-The Plan is funded by various sources, including customer contributions, the Regional Greenhouse Gas Initiative (RGGI) and the proceeds from CLM savings sold into the ISO New England Forward Capacity Market.
+The Plan is funded by various sources, including a charge on customer energy bills, the Regional Greenhouse Gas Initiative (RGGI) and the proceeds from C&LM savings sold into the ISO New England Forward Capacity Market.

-Current and Approved PlansView the 2020 Plan Update to the 2019-2021 Conservation & Load Management
+- 2021 Plan Update to the 2019-2021 Conservation & Load Management

 Contractor Technical Advisory Committee (CTAC)